ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 summaryPoint1: Soon, the current Ethereum Mainnet will merge with the Beacon Chain proof-of-stake system.
 summaryPoint2: This will mark the end of proof-of-work for Ethereum, and the full transition to proof-of-stake.
 summaryPoint3: This sets the stage for future scaling upgrades including data sharding.
 summaryPoint4: The Merge will reduce Ethereum's energy consumption by ~99.95%.
-Welcome to a new greener Ethereum.
 ---

 <UpgradeStatus dateKey="page-upgrades-merge-date">